joelaporte9/First-C-program-/README.md

     search algorithm will search for, keep in mind this array will generate completely random numbers so your number may take a few tries to be in the list.

     Please critique as needed.
-This is my first C piece of code and would like to expand on this more.
+This is my first piece of C code and would like to expand on it more.